Could Ohio’s New Distracted Driving Law Affect Your Car Accident Case?

 Car accidents can occur in many ways.
 Liability may seem obvious in some, but other types of accidents can complicate the question of who is liable for damages.

 One of the most common types of accidents is the rear-end collision.
 Typically, the motorist who did the rear-ending is the one who’s liable for any damage and is at fault for the accident.

 However, there are some exceptions to this rule.
 If the rear-end collision was a result of the other motorist’s negligent actions, such as performing an illegal lane change, for example, then the motorist who was rear-ended may be responsible.

 Another common type of accident in Ohio is that caused by a motorist’s failure to yield properly at a stop sign or stop light.
 According to Ohio Code 4511.41, “the driver of the vehicle on the left shall yield the right-of-way to the vehicle on the right” when two vehicles approach an intersection simultaneously from different directions.
 If a person fails to yield the right of way to another driver, and if the failure causes an accident, that driver will typically be liable for damages.

 Right-of-way rules are also important for left turns – the driver planning to turn left must yield the right of way to any vehicle approaching from the opposite direction, according to Ohio Code 4511.42.

 If you’ve been injured in a car accident caused by another driver, you may be concerned about recovering compensation for lost wages, medical bills, and expenses related to property damage.
 At Kisling, Nestico & Redick, our attorneys are experienced in investigating accident cases and negotiating the compensation clients are entitled to from the insurance company.
 Our team guides clients through the personal injury claim process and advocates for their best interests.

-To speak with an attorney today, simply call1-800-HURT-NOW to schedule a free legal consultation, or complete our online contact form.
+To speak with an attorney today, call 1-800-HURT-NOW to schedule a free legal consultation or complete our online contact form.